khoeger/khoeger.github.io/_posts/2018-03-16-embedding-plots-in-jekyll-blog.md

 ---
 layout: post
 title:  "Embedding Plots in Jekyll Blogs"
-date:   2018-03-07 17:00:00 -0500
+date:   2018-03-16 15:00:00 -0500
 categories: bokeh matplotlib networkx plotly plotting python
-published: true
-mathjax: true
 ---
-I've been meaning to write posts using a graph.
+I've been meaning to write posts using plots.
 Also, generally, I would like to create plots that I an embed in my browser, as opposed to taking images and using those.

 I plan to use python to create the graphs, so the packages I use should take python code as input.
 # Bokeh
 With Bokeh, I created the following interactive plot.
-{% include 2018/03_16/sinCos_3_13_2018.html %}
+{% include 2018/03-16/sinCos_3_13_2018.html %}

 ## Plotting
 I can make plots!
 And I have a lot of control over them.
 And they're in html form, so I can generate them by adding the following to my python code: